nicktaras/blockchain-developer-bootcamp-final-project/README.md

 An ERC20 Utility Smart Contract / Token.

 That enables people to meet on chain, converse and decide whether to date in real life, in the metaverse or continue looking for a match.
+The core idea is based around a dating mechanism that encourages people to get to know each other, rather than swipe left/right before they get to know matches.
 ## Setup (React, Truffle, Ganache)

 - inside the root folder